-The recommended method for identifying alternatives is searching dedicated databases, such as those listed at Altweb at Johns Hopkins, the Animal Welfare Information Center at the National Agricultural Library (AWIC), and the UC Davis Center for Animal Alternatives.
+The recommended method for identifying alternatives is searching dedicated databases, such as those listed at Altweb at Johns Hopkins, or the Animal Welfare Information Center at the National Agricultural Library (AWIC).
 Under some circumstances, the use of conferences, consultants (statisticians, subject-matter experts, etc.), or other sources may be justified in addition to database searches.
 Non-database sources must also be documented in the protocol submission, e.g., by listing a consultant's name and qualifications and the date and content of the consultation.